lexis-project/orch-service-tosca-templates/weather-climate/applications/adms/README.md

 ## ADMS template

 The Run workflow for the ADMS template is executing the following steps:
-* getting details on a input dataset (size, locations) in DDI containing static geographical data
+* getting details on the input dataset (size, locations) in DDI containing static geographical data
-* asking the Dynamic Allocation Module (DAM) to select the best Cloud infrastructure where to trasnfer these input data
+* asking the Dynamic Allocation Module (DAM) to select the best Cloud infrastructure where to transfer these input data
 * transferring the geographical static data input dataset from DDI to the selected Cloud Staging Area
 * creating a Cloud Compute instance
 * then, in parallel: